 Air Leak Sealing

 Air leaks create drafts in your home and are most noticeable in the winter.
-A majority of air leaks exist in the attic and can be corrected quickly.
+The majority of air leaks exist in the attic and can be corrected quickly.
 In fact, the hardest part of air leak sealing your attic will probably be the preparation work.

 Insufficient insulation can be a huge contributing factor to your high energy bills.
 Gaps in insulation can create large opportunities for conditioned air to escape.
 Insulation that is too thin does not adequately serve its intended purpose to resist heat flow.
 Old insulation, which may have once been thick enough, settles and loses its effectiveness over time.
 New insulation is a responsible investment for your long term finances and comfort.